 - 10.13.
 The Trustee acknowledges that portfolio turnover costs can impact on the performance of their investments.
-Overall performance is assessed as part of the bi-annual investment monitoring process. - 10.14.
+Overall performance is assessed as part of the investment monitoring process. - 10.14.
 During the investment manager appointment process, the Trustee may consider both past and anticipated portfolio turnover levels.
 When underperformance is identified, deviations from the expected level of turnover may be investigated with the investment manager concerned if it is felt they may have been a significant contributor to the underperformance.
 Assessments reflect the market conditions and peer group practices.
-The Trustee acknowledges that for some asset classes, such as LDI, a higher turnover of contracts such as repurchase agreements, can be beneficial to the fund from both a risk and cost perspective.